GabbedT/UART-Controller/README.md

   ## Receiver

-  The receiver module is responsable of managing the right reception timing based on the device configuration.
+  The receiver module is responsable for managing the right reception timing based on the device configuration and detecting a configuration request sent by the master device.

   It contains a 64 bytes FIFO buffer which can be used with the **RX data stream mode** (DSM).
 Instead of interrupting every time the UART receives a packet of data (if DSM is disabled), the device will interrupt once the buffer is **full** or the number of packets received match the **threshold** value which is stored into the `RX THRESHOLD` field of the **FSR** register.

-  The receiver also checks the data integrity and generate proper error signals which are stored in a 64 x 3 bit FIFO buffer which is read/written with the data buffer.
+  The receiver also checks the data integrity after receiving the data and generate proper error signals which are stored in a 64 x 3 bit FIFO buffer which is read/written with the data buffer.
 Once the packet is received the module assert the `rx_done` signal and also `rxd_rdy` signal if the interrupt conditions are satisfied.

+  The detection of the configuration request is done initially by checking every data packet received, a counter will keep track of the `SYN` packets received.
+Once three consecutive are sent, the receiver goes into a state where it checks that the RX line is held low for 1ms.
+Once this happens, it will generate a `configuration requested` signal.
+If during the request, the RX line is not stable low the receiver will exit this state and will enter the `IDLE` state!

   ## Transmitter

-  The transmitter module is responsable of managing the right transmission timing based on the device configuration.
+  The transmitter module is responsable for managing the right transmission timing based on the device configuration and the generation of the configuration request signal.

   It contains a 64 bytes FIFO buffer which can be used with the **TX data stream mode** (DSM) to send a burst of data: the CPU will write the `TXR` register multiple times, then wait for the transmitter to end its task.
 If the DSM is enabled the transmitter will assert the `tx_done` signal once the buffer is empty, otherwise it will be asserted for every packet sent.

-  If the device wants to send a configuration request, the transmitter will deassert the TX line for 10ms, then it will enter in the main state ready to send configuration packets.
+  If the device wants to send a configuration request, the transmitter will lower the TX line for 1ms (logic 0), then it will enter in the main state ready to send configuration packets.

   ## Interrupt